 The Information Age has swept in upon us in just a few year's time.
 World-wide, easy travel and instant satellite news allows us to see what's going on anywhere, at any hour of the day or night.
 But we're a culture where Biblical illiteracy is soaring.
 (Knowledge and wisdom are two very different entities – that should be obvious).
 These days, I meet very few Christians who have bothered to think through their own Biblical world view.
 Finding sources of short-term gratification is apparently far more important for many of us.
 But God deals in absolutes: we are accountable to God for what we know about Him and we'll be judged by our actions based on that knowledge (Romans 2).
 "To him who has been given much, much is expected..."

-All Christians know something about prayer, or we wouldn't know the Lord.
+All Christians know something about true prayer, or we wouldn't know the Lord Jesus at all.
 Great numbers of people, including many non-Christians, can attest to a time of crisis in their lives when they cried out to God and He helped them.
 Most Christians do pray about their immediate circle of family and close friends.
 But the New Testament takes it for granted that prayer is a regular, established feature of the normal Christian life.

 We ought not to be deterred in praying boldly because we followers of Jesus are few in number and the problems we need to pray for are so monumental.
 God usually works with small remnants and He is able to leverage the prayers of very ordinary people so as to move mountains.

 One of the devil's strategies down through history has been to divide and conquer God's people.
-I've been told that San Francisco had a great public march of solidarity down Market Street sponsored by the mainline churches of the city around the turn of the 20th Century.
+I've been told that back in 1916 San Francisco had a great public march of solidarity down Market Street led by Harry Ironside and sponsored by the mainline churches of the city then existing -- around the turn of the 20th Century.
 Apparently 100,000 Christians participated.
 The big parade events of recent years have been spectacles like Gay Pride Day.
 Today it is usually in very small neighborhood churches of that San Francisco where believers are found on Sunday.
 These small groups dare not work together very closely because each wants to maintain enough members to pay their pastor's salary and keep up on the rent on their building.
 Street Christians and store-front missions are where one finds most of the vital Christian witness in San Francisco today.
 But it would make a huge difference if even small churches and home groups put in some major times of prayer right now.

 Prayer groups need good leaders—otherwise we won't stay focused on a topic for more than a couple of minutes.
 Think of prayer times as strategic battle-front meetings with the Lord Jesus, our Commander in Chief, in our very midst.
 Our unity and agreement on key issues of the day will set God free to move in amazing, unexpected ways.